-The Caribbean is an idyllic destination with a vibrant and authentic culture.
-With a warm tropical climate through winter, steady sailing winds and a range of some 7,000+ outstanding islands to hop between, you can choose everything from uninhabited and remote outcrops to bustling port town nightlife.
+The Caribbean is an idyllic island destination with a vibrant and authentic culture.
+With a warm tropical climate through winter, steady sailing winds and a range of some 7,000+ outstanding islands to hop between, you can choose everything from uninhabited and remote outcrops to bustling port towns with a swinging nightlife for your sailboat rental in the Caribbean.
 Although there's plenty of smooth and easy sailing to be had in the Caribbean, more adventurous opportunities await in areas like St. Martin, with open-water stretches and remote anchorages.
-You can choose from a wide variety of rental sailing boats at good prices for your next sailing adventure.
+You can choose from a wide variety of Caribbean sailboat rentals at good prices for your next sailing adventure.

 A sailing paradise, paired with rich cultures, cuisines and traditions, the Caribbean is full of adventures and beautiful stretches of coastline where you can sail with your friends and family.
+No matter where you go, we can guarantee you a holiday full of adventure, when you go sailing in the Caribbean.
 Sail the British Virgin Islands and anchor in idyllic bays where you can stop for lunch or a cocktail on the beach.
 Snorkel with the tropical fish and turtles in the Bahamas and even encounter a swimming pig, or two!
 (Yes!
 We’re not joking!)
 Let yourself go as you sail with the wind in your hair and admire a constant panoramic view of breathtaking nature at its best.
 Rent a sailboat in the Caribbean!

-Renting a sailboat in the Caribbean is easy to secure and will only take a few minutes.
+Sailboat rental in the Caribbean is easy and will only take a few minutes.
 Many visitors will choose to charter a sailboat for a week or more, either with a skipper or without, to fully explore the best of the Caribbean.
 As a region of colonial heritage, each island offers a unique blend of cultures.
 Whether that's Anglophone areas like the British Virgin Islands or Francophone Guadeloupe, it's best to choose one of the island areas to explore.
 You can choose to circumnavigate larger islands like Puerto Rico or stick to archipelagos and island-hopping.

 The Caribbean is a sailors playground, with an unlimited number of routes and potential itineraries.
 The British Virgin Islands may offer the best flexibility, with many islands within close distance from each other, offering plenty of opportunities to sail between 25 islands and take day excursions between glorious beaches and coves to a wealth of well-maintained ports such as Nanny Cay, Inner Harbour and Joma Marina.
 Alternatively, Grenada, St. Vincent and the Grenadines remains another favourite destination for experienced sailors, with gentle crystalline waters, alluring cays and paradisical islands.
 You should also consider Antigua and Barbuda, an area famed for its open sea races with plenty of small islands to visit.